pgtipping/document-qa-frontend/memory-bank/activeContext.md

   - Committed and pushed changes to GitHub to trigger a new Vercel deployment.
 - **Next Steps:**
   - Verify successful Vercel deployment.
-  - Continue with previously planned testing expansion for quiz functionality.
+  - Continue with previously planned quiz feature improvements.

----

 # Active Context - 2025-05-07 12:45:00 EDT